lcsvvo/lcsvvo/README.md

 Double Major
 - Department of Applied Statistics
-- Department of Healthcare Management
+- Department of Medical Industry Management

 ---

 ## About Me